Top 3 Recycling Myths and Better Options For Your Waste

 Myth #1: It’s Easy to Recycle

 Every single city in the U.S. has exactly different rules about what gets recycled and whether it needs to be rinsed.
-Even worse, about a quarter of Americans lack access to any recycling services.

-For years, people were told pizza boxes were too greasy to be recycled, but now many recycling centers accept them.
-Contamination is one of the biggest reasons waste doesn’t get recycled - for example when plastic gets mixed in with paper and clogs the machines.
-Again - mixed messages.
+But contamination is one of the biggest reasons waste doesn’t get recycled - for example when plastic gets mixed in with paper and clogs the machines.

 Recycling experts ask people to do a “little bit of homework”.
 With each person producing 5 pounds of trash each day or 1,825 pounds a year, most people don’t have time to keep up with the rules.